Skip to main content

 Restricting Login

-You can restrict login with the SYSADMIN.allowUserLogin procedure:
+You can restrict login with a SYSADMIN.allowUserLogin procedure

 CODE